 • Check around home.
 Shield outdoor lighting, or at least angle it downward, to minimize “light trespass” beyond your property lines.
 Use light only when and where needed.
 Motion detectors and timers can help.
 Use only the amount of light required for the task at hand.

-• Talk to neighbors.
+• Talk to neighbors and your community.
 Explain that poorly shielded fixtures waste energy, produce glare and reduce visibility.
-Give them an IDA brochure from the IDA website.
+Need inspiration?
+Check out our Get Involved page and our public outreach resources.

 • Become a Citizen Scientist with GLOBE at Night or the Dark Sky Rangers and document light pollution in your neighborhood and share the results.
 Doing so, contributes to a global database of light pollution measurements.

-• Photograph the sky and enter the 2015 International Earth and Sky Photo Contest, which aims to educate the public about light pollution (contest dates to be announced in early March).
+• Photograph the sky and enter the 2016 International Earth and Sky Photo Contest, which aims to educate the public about light pollution (contest dates to be announced in early March).